meanbee/magecert/basics.md

 `app/etc/modules/{namespace}_{module name}.xml`

-Defines the module, the codepool it is in, any dependencies and whether it is enabled.
+Defines the module, the code pool it is in, any dependencies and whether it is enabled.

 - Module Code